ukhsa-collaboration/standards-api/docs/api-design-guidelines/error-handling.md

 Problem Details responses **MUST** be described in the APIs open api specification.

+A Problem Detail response **MUST NOT** contain a program stack trace or server log for debugging purposes, instead consider an extended member such as `traceId` as described bellow.

 You **MUST** include all the base Problem Details members: `status`, `title`, `detail`, `type` and `instance`.

 ### Extended Details